PROGRAM OVERVIEW

 CARA’s publishing program focuses on artistic, discursive, complex, open-ended research or moving beyond ‘definitive’ studies, and prioritizing work that opens plural, intertwined pathways for un-learning and inquiry.
 Our publications and related projects support works across form that test the pleasures and constraints of narrative and storytelling, and we are particularly interested in writings that explore the fertile relationships between poetics, visual arts, public and personal histories, and opportunities for radical action in the present.

 CARA’s focus as a publisher has been on elder and mid-career practitioners, artists’ estates, and under-resourced cultural histories and scholarship.
-CARA’s inaugural years will see us publish and support books across undefinable disciplines; facilitating new collaborations between visual practitioners, writers, scholars and collectives, honoring long-standing expertise, and inviting projects that expand and unravel historically dominant understandings of authorship, inscription, or legibility.
+CARA’s inaugural years will see us publish and support books across undefinable disciplines; facilitate new collaborations between visual practitioners, writers, scholars, and collectives; honor long-standing expertise; and invite projects that expand and unravel historically dominant understandings of authorship, inscription, or legibility.

 Fellowship